 Mental Exercises

-Most dog keepers believe that keeping your dog mentally active can help slow their brain degeneration and hold as many commands and tricks as possible.
-You can achieve this by supplying your dog with mentally stimulating toys, playing with them, allowing them to socialize with other dogs, etc.
+Most dog keepers believe that keeping your dog mentally active can help slow their brain degeneration.
+You can help by providing your dog with mentally stimulating toys, playing with him, and allowing them to socialize with other dogs as long as his behavior permits.

 Administering the Prescribed Medications

-As earlier mentioned, dementia interferes with the dog’s quality of life gradually.
-If your dog is suffering from the condition and you don’t know what stage of dementia your animal is undergoing, it may be hard for you to know when the time to say goodbye comes.
+As earlier mentioned, dementia gradually interferes with the dog’s quality of life.
+If your pet is suffering from the condition and you don’t know what stage of dementia your animal is undergoing, it may be hard for you to know when the time to say goodbye comes.

 Though the situation may vary from one dog to another, common signs imply that the dog’s state of mind has almost completely deteriorated.
 These may include: